Are you looking for abandoned places nearby?

 Simply click on any of the Google Maps red pins below for more information.

-It's risky to go to abandoned areas, so please be careful.
+It's risky to go to abandoned areas such as buildings and houses, so please be careful.

 Young people cannot find long-term jobs, so they are forced to go look somewhere else.
 Only elderly people are left behind, and eventually, their children come back to take them away.